QUIDD60x/chatterbox/README.md

 1. You speak into your microphone while recording (which will save the recording as a .wav).
 2. OpenAIs Whisper translates that recording into text.
 3. That translation is sent to your AI API (you will need your own).
-4. The response is collected, then spoken out loud (using Python's free PYTTSX3).
+4. The response is collected, then spoken out loud (using Azure's speech API, which you'll also need a subscription for).

 And for convenience, the text input + output is collected in a local text file, and the recording is saved (until rewritten by the next input).